In this series, ProductionHUB employees answer frequent questions from the ProductionHUB community.

 Rachel Woloshin, ProductionHUB Marketing Manager, answers:

 Having a professional portfolio website is the easiest way to display your work in one place.
 It’s an extension of your professional brand so it must match the quality of your work.
-You could be the next Rachel Morrison, but you could miss out on jobs if you don't have an unusable website.
+You could be the next Rachel Morrison, but you could miss out on jobs if you don't have a usable website.
 It’s now easier than ever to create your own website, no coding required.
 Keep these tips in mind when you’re building your site.

 There are many websites that allow you to easily design and host your own site in as little as an hour.
 Wix, Squarespace and Wordpress are the most popular.
 Choose from templates (or create your own if you’re an overachiever), add in your information, purchase a domain and it’s off to the races.
 It may sound daunting, but with the right guidance, it doesn’t have to be difficult.